 A few graduates each year consider careers outside medicine.
 Those that do may undertake further vocational training in an area they wish to enter as a career, such as teaching or law.
 Others may undertake further study in areas such as finance, management or business to enhance their knowledge of a specific career area.

 Medicine is a highly vocational degree and this is reflected in the destination data of graduates.
-Just over 92% are in employment and of those nearly all are working as medical practitioners.
+Slightly more than 93% are in employment six months after graduation and of those nearly all are working as medical practitioners.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?